sanskrit/raw_etexts_english/blogs/manasataramgini/2007-04-25_adriosaurs-and-the-origin-of-snakes-and-the-snake-like-form.md

 +++
-title = "Adriosaurs and the origin of snakes and the snake-likexa0form"
+title = "Adriosaurs and the origin of snakes and the snake-like form"

 +++
 We had earlier seen how the Lee camp had claimed that snakes are a